MarcinSznura/Whack-em/README.md

 red controller - set red value above 50%, green and blue below 50%
   green controller - set green value above 50%, red and blue below 50%
   blue controller - set blue value above 50%, red and green below 50%
-4. Make ranges so small so only your controller was detected but big enough to it was always detected.
+4. Make ranges so small so only your controller was detected but big enough so it was always detected.
 5. Exit calibration mode.

 ### Built With